fief-dev/docs/docs/index.md

 We are offering two ways of using Fief:

-1. [Cloud](https://www.fief.dev): fair-priced hosted instance, maintained by the Fief's team ;
+1. [Cloud](https://www.fief.dev): fair-priced hosted instance, maintained by the Fief's team;
 2. Self-hosted: you host the service yourself on your own infrastructure, for free.

-Test